There are a number of ways that the removal of vegetation is regulated within the Goulburn Mulwaree Local Government Area.

 To request a map review contact the Map Review Team at firstname.lastname@example.org or by phone on (02) 6360 9000.
 There is no fee for a BV Map review.

-If a Biodiversity Development Assessment Report (BDAR) is required for your development it must be carried out by an accredited assessor.
+If your development triggers the Biodiversity Values Map or your clearing exceeds the clearing threshold then a Biodiversity Development Assessment Report (BDAR) is required for your development.
+BDAR’s must be carried out by an Accredited Assessor.
 The list of accredited assessors can be found at:

 http://www.environment.nsw.gov.au/biodiversity/index.htm and https://www.landmanagement.nsw.gov.au/

 Priority weeds do not require a permit for removal.
-The control methods for Priority weeds are listed on the Department of Planning, Industry & Environment’s ‘’NSW Weed Wise’’ website.
-The link to this is on Council’s website.
+The control methods for Priority weeds are listed on the Department of Planning, Industry & Environment’s ‘’NSW Weed Wise’’ website https://weeds.dpi.nsw.gov.au/.

 Rural Fire Service Clearing for asset protection zones